Malbec

 Argentines often spell it "Malbeck"

-and make wines from it that similar in flavor to those made
+and make wines that resemble those made

 World Merlot.
 Another difference: where French examples are